Fred Durst: Formation of Limp Bizkit (1994–1998)

-Mainstream success and controversies (1998–2005)
+Mainstream success (1998–2005)

 Limp Bizkit achieved mainstream success with the albums Significant Other (1999) and Chocolate Starfish and the Hot Dog Flavored Water (2000).
 In June 1999, Durst was appointed Senior Vice President of A&R at Interscope.
+Durst utilized his connections through the label and scouted numerous bands; landing record deals for Cold, Staind, Puddle of Mudd, and She Wants Revenge.
+Durst would also aid in attracting other bands such as 30 Seconds to Mars and Taproot, though Durst would pass on 30 Seconds to Mars, and he later engaged in a minor feud with Taproot after they rejected his original offer to sign the group to Interscope in 1999.